 Fingers and toes are vulnerable to cold with little blood flow.
 Prevent the worst by wearing ‘two-fingered’ mitts, woollen socks and neoprene overboots.
 If it’s really Arctic, wear plastic bags between liner socks and thick socks (I’m not joking), and consider ‘pogies’ for your handlebars.
 Your ears and neck are superconductors, so wear a beanie and a neck gaiter.
 Male riders shouldn’t forget that ‘other’ extremity – a spare glove or sock works well…

 6. Winterize Your Bike

-Clean and lube your drivetrain after every ride – particularly if you’re riding after the gritting lorries have been out, as salty road-spray will eat it for breakfast.
+Clean and lube your drivetrain after every ride – particularly if you’re riding after the gritting trucks have been out, as salty road-spray will eat it for breakfast.
 Use a synthetic winter lubricant.
 Treat any exposed steel with anti-rust spray.
 Make sure cables are well-sealed and uncontaminated.
 You don’t want brake cables freezing up on icy roads.

 7. Break Out The Winter Accessories

 Mudguards may be unfashionable but they’ll keep your drivetrain and backside untarnished while you’re riding in slush or on salted roads.
 Consider thermal wraps for your water bottles, or bring Thermos flasks instead – or, if it’s stupidly cold, wear a Camelbak under your outer layer.
-A nice warm saddle cover might sound like a good idea after your first couple of sub-zero rides, too.
+A nice warm saddle cover might feel like a good idea after your first couple of sub-zero rides, too.

 8. Don’t Slip (Or Sink)